Restoring trust in audit and corporate governance

 When will the proposed reforms to audit and corporate governance come into force?

-We expect that following the formation of ARGA, proposed for 2023, that other consultation proposals will come begin to come into force in a phased manner.
+We expect that following the formation of ARGA, proposed for 2023, other measures will come into force in a phased manner.
+Though at the moment a timeline has yet to be decided.

 Which companies will be affected by the proposed changes to audit?